 In the state of Utah, assault cases are typically charged as a class B misdemeanor offense which can carry up to 6 months in jail.
 The charges can be increased to a Class A misdemeanor if the assault causes serious bodily injury or if the victim is pregnant and knew about the pregnancy at the time of the offense.
 Depending on the level of offense, here are the maximum penalties:

 - Misdemeanor Class A: 1 year in jail, $2,500 fine

 - Misdemeanor Class B: 6 months in jail, $1000 fine

 I was arrested and charged with aggravated assault which is a 3rd degree felony and was facing 5 years in prison for getting into a fight in a bar.
 Richard did a jury trial in Utah County and I was found NOT GUILTY of aggravated assault and I was found guilty of disorderly conduct which is an infraction.
 I paid a $120 fine and the case closed.

 Pawelek & Gale, Utah Assault Attorneys

-If you or a loved one are looking for an experienced assault lawyer in Utah, Dennis Pawelek and Richard Gale have successfully had assault charges dismissed and felonies reduced to misdemeanors.
-We offer a free complimentary consultation where our criminal defense lawyers will meet with you to thoroughly review the circumstances that led to your arrest and see if there is a valid case for self defense to build an in-depth, independent investigation into your matter and start formulating an aggressive defense strategy on your behalf.
-Call 801-362-9996 today to speak with one of our top rated Utah defense attorneys.
+If you or a loved one are looking for an experienced assault lawyer in Utah, Dennis Pawelek and Richard Gale have successfully had many assault charges dismissed and felonies reduced to misdemeanors.
+We offer a free complimentary consultation where our criminal defense lawyers will meet with you to thoroughly review the circumstances that led to your arrest.
+We will determine if there is a valid case for self-defense, build an in-depth, independent investigation into your matter, and start formulating an aggressive defense strategy on your behalf.
+Call 801-362-9996 today to speak with one of our top-rated Utah defense attorneys.